Steady-state charging of quantum batteries via dissipative ancillas

+Furthermore, among the myriad challenges of quantum batteries, one of the most critical is the issue of self-discharging caused by environmental factors \cite{Santos:1,Santos:2,Arjmandi:2}.
+This process leads to the gradual loss of charge due to the intrinsic traits of the system employed as the energy storage medium, and this occurs independently of whether the battery is linked to a consumption hub.
 However, it is possible that the interaction with the environment becomes beneficial for work storage resources under some new approaches.
-Recently, there has been growing interest in the study of steady states in both equilibrium and non-equilibrium environments \cite{Latune:1,PhysRevE.102.042111,Wang:1,Fischbach:1}.
-Research indicates that entanglement and coherence are quantum phenomena that can persist in steady states, even when the system interacts with the environment through information, matter, and energy exchange.
-At equilibrium, the system collectively interacts with the environment at a finite temperature and/or chemical potential.
-While non-equilibrium conditions are retained by a constant temperature or chemical potential difference to drive energy or matter flow through the quantum system and environments, resulting in a steady deviation from equilibrium regime.
-Undoubtedly, the remaining quantum properties in steady states open a new path towards the production, protection and control of ergotropy through equilibrium and non-equilibrium regimes.
+Where there is no requirement for an extra charger or booster to counteract environmental damage.